hphelion/documentation/hz.gettingstarted.md

 Click  "Identify" in the left-hand interface to display links to:

-* Domains - The domain is the primary relationship between you and HP Cloud and can be an individual or a company.
-A domain owner enables a project and encompasses the permissions and functions of its users, groups, and roles.
-The first user created in a domain is marked the domain owner and placed in both "Users" and "Groups".
-A domain owner can perform all services.
+*Domain - The domain is your primary work space in HP Cloud.
+An individual or company can be the domain owner and enables a project with the necessary services and permissions.
+The first user created in a domain is considered the domain owner and placed in both the “Users” and “Domain Administrators” groups.

 A domain has one owner and may have multiple users, groups and roles.
 A domain owner can allow users of another domain access to its projects.

-* Projects - A project is a collection of HP Cloud services within a domain, e.g., compute, storage, etc. A project may define its own roles, e.g. Compute defines sysadmin, developer, project owner, and netadmin.
-A Project may contain multiple services, such as Compute or Object Storage.
-Services can exist multiple times within the same projects as long as they have different service endpoints, distinguised by their geography, region, and AZ. *Check this wording with Steve.*
+*Projects – A project is a collection of HP Cloud services within a domain, e.g., compute, storage, etc.  A project is defined by selecting services to be activated and a set of users to interact with the services.
+A Project may contain multiple services, such as compute or object storage.
+Services can exist multiple times within the same project as long as they have different service endpoints, distinguished by their geography and region.Check this wording with Steve.

-* Users - Users are defined individually and have role identities in the groups to which they are assigned.
+*Users - Users are defined individually and can be assigned to groups and granted roles either directly or through inclusion in groups.
 A user may have multiple roles.

-* Groups - A group is created when a domain is created.
-A group may contain multiple users.
-Domain owners can add individuals to a group and create new groups.
+* Groups - When you create a domain, two default groups are created: Users and Domain Administrators.
+Domain Administrators can add individuals to a group and create new groups, which may contain multiple users.

-* Roles - A role is a user or group responsibility within a project that determines access rights.
-Roles include domain owner, sysadmin, netadmin, developer, and project owner.
-Domain owners can create roles with specific function permissions.
+* Roles - A role is a user or group  capability within a  service that determines access rights.
+Roles include  Compute Admin, Network Admin, Object Storage Admin, and others.
+Domain owners can  assign roles to individuals or groups.
 A role may be associated with multiple users and multiple groups.

 ##For further information## {#Forfurtherinformation}